Aarbel/web-app-to-stores/README.md

 This repo is based on Cordova and you just have 1 javascript configuration file to run your Web App or SPA inside a Native App :tada:

+**I'll provide PWA features later, i'm looking right now for a partner with an experience with Cordova plugins and Objective C / Java to complete this repo : https://github.com/phonegap/phonegap-plugin-pwa.**

+## About Stores, especially Apple

-**Will Apple approve the app if it just wraps a site?**
+Will Apple approve the app if it just wraps a site ?
 ```
 Apple guidelines :
 …
 2.12 Apps that are not very useful, unique, are simply web sites bundled as Apps, or do not provide any lasting
 entertainment value may be rejected
 ```
-This rule is quite balanced if your web app just allows restricted url access and provides a really reactive and responsive app-like experience.
+So this rule is quite balanced if your web app just allows restricted url access and provides a really reactive and responsive app-like experience.
 Many companies have their app on the stores with this approach, in my case that worked.

-**I'll provide PWA features later, i'm looking right now for a partner with an experience with Cordova plugins and Objective C / Java.**

 ## WIP